oracle/graal/docs/reference-manual/native-image/BuildBundles.md

 Native Image Bundles: Bundle build output written to /home/testuser/micronautguide.output
 ```

-After running this command the image is rebuilt with the extra option `-g` that was passed after `--bundle-apply`.
+After running this command, the image is rebuilt with the extra option `-g` that was passed after `--bundle-apply`.
 The
 output of this build is in directory `micronautguide.output`:
 ```text
 micronautguide.output